arllanos/science-api/README.md

 ```

 ### Start the API container
-The firt run, sqlite database will be initialized automatically.
-This will ocurr only once but would takes a few minutes.
 ```
 make up
 ```
-While the API container is runnning it is accessible through http://localhost:80.
+The firt run, sqlite database will be initialized automatically.
+This will ocurr only once and can take a few minutes.
+In any case, sthe start up process will perform the check for CSV and database file integrity.
+The container should be running in the background when the check completes and the API should be accessible at http://localhost:80.
 See API Endpoints section below for more details.

 ### Stop the API container
 ```